noavrd/CPP_EX2_summer/README.md

 The project uses SFML for graphics to show the tree live on your screen.
 In addition there are unit tests with Doctest to ensure the implementation is correct.

+### There are screenshots attatched of the tree visuals and success tests

 ## Classes

 ### Tree<T>